 Four planned drill holes at Hushamu have now been completed, totalling 2,162 metres.
 Drilling at Hushamu was paused to allow the drill to test the targets at Macintosh, as described above.
 The holes completed during late 2021 and early 2022 were targeted at filling in an under-drilled volume to the southwest of the resource and intercepted mineralization consistent with that found elsewhere in the Hushamu Deposit.
 The objective of the recently completed drilling was to test areas near the defined resource with potential for increasing the global resource.
-Additional drilling at Hushamu has commenced following completion of exploratory drilling at Macintosh.
+Additional drilling at Hushamu was completed following completion of exploratory drilling at Macintosh and includes 6 holes totalling 2,801m.
+Assays are anticipated to be released during Q2 2022.